 Readings: Continuous left, multivariate

 Exam #3 distributed Thursday, November 19 and due Sunday, November 22.

 Put your work on the web. – David Sparks

-Final Project Milestone #8 due Friday, April 24.
+Final Project Milestone #8 due Friday, November 30.
 Working rough draft of your final project.
-Demo Day is still one week away, and you can completely pivot if you want, but you must have a fairly complete version of your current project: a Shiny app with your About page, your data and your model.
+You must have a fairly complete version of your current project: a Shiny app with your About page, your data and your model.
 Write a four sentence elevator pitch for your project and e-mail it to your TF.
 This pitch is how you will begin each presentation during Demo Day.

 A public portfolio of high quality work is better than a Harvard degree.

 Last day of classes.
 Make memes, provide course feedback, discuss final projects and have fun!

 Important: Check your grades on Canvas, including your calculated late days.
 Any questions/complaints must be made before the last day of classes.
 After that, no changes will be made.